yii-tools/app/README.md

 ## Configuration

 You can find configuration in [config](/config) directory.
-There are multiple configs, and the most interesting is `params.php`.
+There are multiple configs, and the most interesting is [params.php](/config/build/params.php).

 ## Directory structure